JoseRuizAdaCore/ada-spark-rfcs/considered/rfc-inference-of-dependent-types.md

 package Inst is new G (Nat_Ref, Integer'Image) -- Would be illegal if we don't get fancy, but legal if you pass `Designated` explicitly
 ```

+Tuck: What about formal objects?
+If a type is passed in along with a formal object, presumably the formal object by itself would be enough to determine the corresponding actual *type*.
+Presumably again the inferred *subtype* of the actual would default to that of the object, unless there is a stronger matching requirement from some other formal.